-This program aims to reduce threats to the sites, such as pest plants and animals, and increase community understanding of the importance of wetlands and how to protect them.
+The Ramsar Protection Program aims to reduce threats to the region’s Ramsar-listed wetlands, such as pest plants and animals, and increase community understanding of the importance of wetlands and how to protect them.

 Shorebird & Wetland Conservation Training

 The training program showcases to participants the management actions that help protect wetlands and manage the threats to these sensitive ecosystems.